The changing faith of The Weeknd

 Born in Toronto, Canada, as the only child of Ethiopian immigrants, he told Variety his upbringing was “very religious”.

-However, his links to faith seemingly diminished as the years and his career progressed.
+However, those ties to the church seemingly diminished as the years and his career progressed.

 When asked if he still considered himself religious in the same Variety interview, his response was simply, “I dunno.”